Hebden Bridge

-Hebden Bridge is a market town in the Calderdale district of West Yorkshire, England.
+Hebden Bridge is a market town in the civil parish of Hebden Royd, in the Calderdale district of West Yorkshire, England.
 It is in the Upper Calder Valley, 8 mi west of Halifax and 14 miles (21 km) north-east of Rochdale, at the confluence of the River Calder and Hebden Water.
 The town is the largest settlement in the civil parish of Hebden Royd.

 In 2015, the Calder ward, covering Hebden Bridge, Old Town, and part of Todmorden, had a population of 12,167.
 The town had a population of 4,500 as of 2024.